This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Avoiding Scrubbing to Prevent Moisture Loss

-- Use soft motions
+- Use soft cloths with light, circular motions

 Applying Moisturizer After Showering